 I stopped by the Habitat for Humanity ReStore this week, and I spotted a 10″ Ryobi miter saw for $20.
 Even though I don’t really need another saw like this, I couldn’t pass it up for that price.
-Besides, terms like need and want get very blurred when it comes to power tools – at least in my case.
+Besides, concepts like need and want get very blurred when it comes to power tools – at least in my case.

 I decided I wanted this to be my “portable” chop saw.
 The large one I have in my shop is built into a cabinet, and the other smaller one at the beach is fastened down to a work cart.
 I like both of these the way they are, but occasionally I need to pull the one off the cart to take it with me somewhere.
 I also decided I wanted good dust control – and I didn’t want to spend a lot of money to get it.